TEODE/mind-maps-to-json/README.md

-# mindmap2navapp
+# Mind maps to JSON
-Turn mind maps into navigable app
+Turn mind maps into JSON data objects for standard manipulation and navigation
 ## TODO:
-* App basic structure
-* Add more format parsers
+* Add standard format parsers
-* OTA search/download mind maps
+* Preload a few mind maps for test purposes